Learning from victims and survivors

 Learning from victims and survivors about what helps disclosure and responses to child sexual abuse

 In Australia, rates of child sexual abuse, particularly of girls, have remained high over decades despite early intervention and prevention programs.
 Internationally, research estimates that self-reported abuse could be up to 30 times greater than official reports (Alaggia et al., 2019), indicating an alarming gap between self-reported experiences of child sexual abuse (reported in studies) and rates recorded by official authorities such as child protection.
-Children and young people may raise their concerns in attempts to tell, only to meet with barriers that prevent them from feeling supported and safe.
+Children and young people may attempt to tell, only to meet with barriers that prevent them from feeling supported and safe.

 This raises serious and urgent questions about how children, young people and adult victims and survivors are listened to, heard and responded to.